Fatuha: Recent developments

-Fatuha was the largest development block of Bihar until trifurcated into Fatuha, Daniyawan & Khushropur.
+Fatuha was the largest development block of Bihar until trifurcated into Fatuha, Daniyawan and Khushropur.
 It was also the first development block with its own website (known as the first e-block of Bihar).
 Fatuha railway yard in its present renovated shape forms the first inland rail container of Bihar, operated & maintained as such by Concor (a Railway undertaking).
 Since August 2007, Fatuha has functioned as a police subdivision, including police stations of Didarganj, Fatuha, Khusrupur, Daniyawan and Shahjahanpur.
 Fatuha lies to the north of the newly laid four lane NH-30 connecting Patna and Bakhtiyarpur.
 Under the master plan of Patna, Fatuha has been declared as a satellite city.
 Recently the chief minister of Bihar inaugurated the Sonalika tractor plant under which many agricultural tools and machines will be manufactured.
 In April 2012, the CM laid the foundation stone of world's second largest leather hub to be built at Fatuha.
-A bridge across river Ganga to connect Fatuha with north Bihar is also proposed to be built between village Kachchi Dargah (Fatuha)& Rustampur (Vaishali district).
+A bridge across river Ganga to connect Fatuha with north Bihar is also proposed to be built between the villages Kachchi Dargah (Fatuha) and Rustampur (Vaishali district).
 In January 2011, the first Ganges River police station was inaugurated by the Chief Minister near Maujipur village of Fatuha.
 Fatuha was once selected for the establishment of a possible IIM type B-school.